M1chelGom3s/Projet_NCBI_GEO/README.md

 - Description

 Then in a second time for each accession a directory will be created.

-So the associated metadata as well as the counting matrices which will be saved in two separate files.
+As well the associated metadata as well as the counting matrices which will be saved in two separate files.

 ## Setup development environment and use case